 - Roast at High Temperature: To achieve a crispy exterior and a creamy interior, roasting at 425 degrees is perfect.
-Any higher temperature the potatoes will brown too quickly, and lower, the potatoes will not get that crispy exterior we all love and crave.
+At a higher temperature, the potatoes will brown too quickly, and at lower, the potatoes will not get that crispy exterior we all love and crave.
 One tip to remember, and I have learned this from experience, do not place your potatoes in the oven BEFORE the oven reaches 425 degrees.
-Doing this will cause the exterior of your potatoes to brown too quickly, before the interior cooks fully.
+Doing this will cause the exterior of your potatoes to brown too quickly before the interior cooks fully.

 - Flip Halfway: I know, this is a pain, but if you take the extra step to flip your potatoes half-way through cooking, your potatoes will be evenly roasted.

-- Storing: Allow Potatoes to cool and then store leftovers in a sealed container in the refrigerator for up to 5 days.
+Allow Potatoes to cool and then store leftovers in a sealed container in the refrigerator for up to 5 days.
 Alternatively, you can freeze roasted potatoes for up to 3 months.
-To reheat, it is best to reheat in 400 degree oven until potatoes are warmed through.
+To reheat, it is best to reheat in a 400-degree oven until potatoes are warmed through.

 More Potato Side Dishes